 Which is the best conservatory roof option?
 If you want to create an inventive space that is fully functional then your conservatory roof replacement must be well-considered.

 Consider your requirements and what you want your newly refurbished space to achieve.
 Factors such as light, usability, temperature control and maintenance will need to be considered as they will inevitably affect your budget.

 Still one of the most popular materials for conservatories, glass allows your room to flood with natural light.
-Also, advances in glazing technology has seen glass conservatory roofs excel when it comes to providing thermal insulation.
+Also, advances in glazing technology have seen glass conservatory roofs excel when it comes to providing thermal insulation.

 Worried about heat gain in the Summer?
 Glass conservatory roofs can also be specified with special coatings to improve performance.
-Tinted glass for example, helps reduce the intensity of the sun’s UV rays whilst self-cleaning glass minimises maintenance.
+Tinted glass, for example, helps reduce the intensity of the sun’s UV rays whilst self-cleaning glass minimises maintenance.

 If you have an old glass conservatory roof, it is likely that it doesn’t have the above upgrades.